Aleph-Alpha/pharia-kernel-sdk-py/README.md

 # Pharia Kernel Python SDK

 You build your skill in Python, which is then compiled into a Wasm module.
-Then, the skill is deployed to [Pharia Kernel](https://pharia-kernel.aleph-alpha.stackit.run), where it can be invoked on demand.
+Then, the skill is deployed to an [instance of Pharia Kernel](https://pharia-kernel.product.pharia.com), where it can be invoked on demand.
 To this end, this SDK provides some tooling and APIs for skill development.

 You can access the [Documentation](https://aleph-alpha-pharia-kernel-sdk-py.readthedocs-hosted.com/en/latest/index.html)